Farrow and Ball New Colours for 2016

-Farrow and Ball.
-Yes, the company that gave us Dead Salmon, and Mole's Breath has launched not one but 9 new colours.
-I am not sure I can take the excitement of my colour spectrum being diversified further.
-But I sure was curious about the new names they would come up with.
+The company that gave us Dead Salmon, and Mole's Breath has launched not one but 9 new colours.
 So let's have a look.

 As expected, each colour has its own little story to tell, so don't try and put these in a box as Farrow and Ball advises.
 They are all introduced by Joa Studholme, the brand's International Colour Consultant.

-My favourites?
-See them below.
+My favourite?
+See it below.
 What about yours?